Commonwealth v. Cobbs

 The Pennsylvania Superior Court upheld James's Assault by Life Prisoner sentence conceding that "[w]e recognize that it appears anomalous that Appellant can be released on parole from a murder sentence and is subject to life imprisonment without parole for a non-life-threatening assault."

-Juvenile Law Center and Montgomery County Office of the Public Defender filed a Petition of Allowance of Appeal in the Pennsylvania Supreme Court on behalf of James urging the court to grant review because the Superior Court's holding below conflicts with Pennsylvania and United States Supreme Court precedent and the Pennsylvania Supreme Court should ensure that courts are applying the Assault by Life Prisoner statute constitutionally.
+Juvenile Law Center and Montgomery County Office of the Public Defender filed a Petition for Allowance of Appeal in the Pennsylvania Supreme Court on behalf of James urging the court to grant review because the Superior Court's holding below conflicts with Pennsylvania and United States Supreme Court precedent and the Pennsylvania Supreme Court should ensure that courts are applying the Assault by Life Prisoner statute constitutionally.
 We further urged the court to grant review to recognize that James's Assault by Life Prisoner conviction and sentence are unconstitutional because his predicate life sentence was void ab intio.